Are you living or existing? Sadly, a lot of people I know are just existing, stringing themselves from one lackluster, disappointing day to the next.

 Someone I know exists.
 He wakes up every morning and goes to work.
 He does what he’s told all day and then comes home.
 He does what he’s asked at home, though begrudgingly.
 He is grumpy and complains, but he does what he’s supposed to do.
 I’m not in his head, but it seems from the outside that he never reaches out and grabs life.
 I don’t know if he ever feels excitement or genuine interest.
 I feel sorry for him.

 Excitement and interest are what makes life worth living, if you ask me.
-I live from one exciting event to the next, always on the lookout for the next big thing.
+I live from one exciting event to the next, always on the lookout for the next big thing, and I often find it.
+Big things happen to me, funny things, amazing things, interesting things… but it’s all in my perspective.

 12 Ways to Thrive and Not Just Exist